API reference

 - Return type:

-- abstract async start(exit_stack, event_broker)¶
+- abstractmethod async start(exit_stack, event_broker, logger)

 Start the event broker.